 In 1965, after serving with his battalion in Cyprus, he was selected to attend the Canadian Army Staff College in Kingston, Ontario.
 He was subsequently assigned as Brigade Major of the 4th Canadian Brigade Group, in Soest, West Germany.

-In 1968 on promotion to Lieutenant-Colonel, General Belzile was appointed Commanding Officer of the 2nd Battalion, Royal 22e Régiment stationed at the Citadelle in Quebec City.
+In 1968 on promotion to Lieutenant-Colonel, General Belzile was appointed Commanding Officer of the 2nd Battalion, Royal 22e Régiment stationed in Valcartier, Québec.
 During this assignment he commanded his unit in Cyprus and in Canada, as well as on manoeuvres in Jamaica.

 Following his tour as Commanding Officer, Lieutenant-General Belzile spent two years at Canadian Forces Headquarters in Ottawa as a member of the personnel career planning staff.
 On promotion to the rank of Colonel in 1972, Lieutenant-General Belzile was appointed Commandant of the Combat Arms School at Canadian Forces Base Gagetown, New Brunswick.
 Promoted to Brigadier-General in 1974, he was appointed Commander 4th Canadian Mechanized Brigade Group stationed in Lahr, Germany.
 Following this command appointment, he became Assistant Chief of Staff Operations at Central Army Group Headquarters, Seckenheim in 1976.